thareshjose/react-coding-challenge-enegotz/README.md

 Challenge :

-Screen1 : List brands (Make)
+Screen1 : List brands (Make).

 Screen2 : List available models.
 Should be a brief summary.